shemigam1/mastermind_py/README.md

 To play it make sure you have a python intepreter installed in your local environment.

-type in python3 game.py into your terminal to start the game
+clone the repo and type in python3 game.py into your terminal to start the game